 To take a ball of string and use knitting or crochet to turn it from nothing into a beautiful blanket, scarf, hat, or other item can be truly amazing.
 Watching something take form and be created is a fun, relaxing task that not everyone knows the joy of.

-Lubeznik Center for the Arts' (LCA) fall class & workshop offerings for children, teens and adults are currently open for registration.
-Weekly classes are available for those looking to develop new skills and workshops for those looking to flex their creative muscles.
-Offerings start as early as September 16 through as late as November 4.
+Lubeznik Center for the Arts' (LCA) spring class & workshop offerings for children, teens and adults are currently open for registration.
+Weekly classes are available for those looking to develop new skills and workshops for those looking for a little "me time" and focus their creativity for a day or two.
+Offerings run from March 12 through April 14.
 Classes fill quickly so all are encouraged to register early.

 Local artist, Jay Zerbe, will be bringing his latest show,"eCollage", to Lubeznik Center for the Arts (LCA).
 Zerbe's digital collages are constructed in photoshop using elements from his paintings and drawings ordered in many layers.
 He then prints the image with archival ink on 8.5x11" archival paper.

 Lubeznik Center For the Arts, an arts hub integrating contemporary art exhibitions with educational programming for kids and adults in Michigan City and the Michiana region, recently celebrated the retirement of several longstanding board members.

 We published hundreds of galleries on PortageLife this past year.
 Football games, 5ks, and parades all deserved a gallery this past year!
 With so many notable events in Northwest Indiana, it’s no wonder we had so many photos!